nlxai/sdk/packages/website/src/content/02-06-touchpoint-voice-plus.md

 ## Sending Page Context

-Provide NLX with information about your page structure using the Voice Plus context API:
+Provide NLX with information about your page structure using the Voice Plus context API.
+This powers the input / formfill commands for NLX to have context of which fields are available and their types.

 ```javascript
 import { analyzePageForms } from "@nlxai/voice-plus-web";